Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- Based on this game's moneyline, the Twins' implied win probability is 67.7%.
+- The Twins have an implied moneyline win probability of 59.2% in this contest.

-- Minnesota has played in 71 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-36-5).
+- Minnesota has played in 76 games with set over/under, and have combined with opponents to go over the total 34 times (34-37-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!